Years 5 and 6

 We have small classes which enables our teachers to understand the individual needs of each pupil and to create lessons that cater to each individual learner.
 Small classes enable us to pick up misunderstandings quickly and to extend the more able pupils as necessary.
 Our experienced TA’s are on hand to help and support in all morning lessons.

-The curriculum is wide-ranging and varied, covering Literacy, Maths and Science in the mornings with Spanish, Bible Study, Geography, PE, History, PSHCE, Cookery, ICT, Art and Music.
+The curriculum is wide-ranging and varied, covering Literacy, Maths and Science in the mornings with French, Bible Study, Geography, PE, History, PSHCE, Cookery, ICT, Art and Music.
 We include an outdoor curriculum which encompasses Forest School and enjoyment of our grounds which enables the children to develop their love of the outdoors and encourage wildlife, caring for the environment and wildlife habitats.

 Summer Term Curriculum 2018